zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 Before beginning the upgrade procedure, make sure you have the following prerequisites:

 * [A locally available MySQL installation](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).
 * [Downloaded bundle of Liferay DXP](https://customer.liferay.com/en_US/downloads) for the version of DXP you are upgrading to.
+Extract this bundle to a location of your choosing.

 ```important::
    Download a fresh bundle for the upgrade instead of reusing an old one.
 Otherwise, data from previous usage of the bundle may interfere with the data upgrade.